yiransheng/yiransheng.github.io/posts/vpn.md

 Note at the end of this short journey, both the client and the server would have their `remote_idx` configured properly, and subsequent data packets will include a `sender_idx = remote_idx` for peer selections as we have shown in the previous sub-section.

 There are many failure modes of this protocol.
 For example it does not account for packet losses and has no timeout or expiration mechanisms.
-For other, it doesn't not account for nodes crashes and restarts, if the client restarts and re-sends a `Packet::Handshake`, the server rudely ignores it.
-Furthermore, it requires asymmetric roles between two nodes, if both nodes act like clients and initializes by sending handshakes, the situation deadlocks and neither party can proceed.
+For other, it does not handle nodes crashes and restarts, if the client restarts and re-sends a `Packet::Handshake`, the server rudely ignores it.
+Furthermore, it requires asymmetric roles between two nodes, if both nodes act like clients and initializes by sending handshakes, the situation deadlocks and neither party can make any progress.

 We will gloss over these issues.
 In our controlled environment (reliable local, docker virtual networks) and asymmetric client/server configurations, we favor simplicity over robustness.